 \subsection{Main results}

-As we all know, the following two elliptic functions are the periodic solutions of mKdV equation \eqref{eq:mKdV-equation}:
+As we all know, the following two elliptic functions are the periodic solutions of the mKdV equation \eqref{eq:mKdV-equation}:

-where $\cn(\cdot,k)$, $\dn(\cdot,k)$ denote the Jacobi elliptic functions with elliptic modulus $k$ and $s$ is the velocity between the time $t$ and space $x$, which depends on the modulus $k$ and the parameter $\alpha$.
-If the solution of mKdV equation is $\cn$-type, the value of $s$ is $\alpha^2(2k^2-1)$.
-If it is $\dn$-type solutions, $s=\alpha^2(2-k^2)$.
-The exact calculation process of above results was given in \cite{LinglmS-21}.
-For convenience of the expression, we introduce the notation $\xi:=x-st$.
+where $\cn(\cdot,k)$, $\dn(\cdot,k)$ denote the Jacobi elliptic functions with elliptic modulus $k$, and $s$ is the velocity.
+If the solution of mKdV equation is $\cn$-type, the value of $s$ is $\alpha^2(2k^2-1)$; if it is $\dn$-type solutions, $s=\alpha^2(2-k^2)$.
+The exact calculation process of solutions \eqref{eq:mKdV-solution-cn-dn} was given in \cite{LinglmS-21}.

 The mKdV equation \eqref{eq:mKdV-equation} admits the Lax pair:

 where $\lambda\in \mathbb{C}\cup \{\infty\}$ is called the spectral parameter and matrices $\mathbf{U}(\lambda;u)$ and $\mathbf{V}(\lambda;u)$ in equation \eqref{eq:Lax-pair} are defined as